justin-guan/discord-doggo/README.md

 ## Requirements

-Please use Node v14.15.0 or higher.
+* Please use Node v14.15.0 or higher.
 See [the Nodejs website](https://nodejs.org/en) for more details on Node.js installation.
+* One of the node dependencies are resolved through git.
+If you are trying to build from scratch, then ensure that [git](https://git-scm.com/) is installed.

-In order to host this bot, you must also set up a [discord bot](#discord).
+* In order to host this bot, you must also set up a [discord bot](#discord).
 Additionally, a web API that produces voice as audio files must be made available.
 See [Setting up Voice](#voice) for more details.

 <a name="discord"></a>